starlocke/team-lambda-soen-6011/src/skill-pages/software-configuration-management/Automating-Software-Configuration-Management-Pipelines.md

 economics, societal expectations, best practices, professionalism, etc.

-For these reasons, essentially the constant need to get some grasp on the "big picture" of the project, this skill is marked 10 out of 10 as a conceptual skill.
+For these reasons, essentially the constant need to get some grasp on the "big picture" (ex: communications are secure) of the project while concurrently solving many "small detail" issues (ex: clocks are synchronized), this skill is marked 10 out of 10 as a conceptual skill.

 ### Foundations: People Skills